More About Private Education

 Paying for Private School

-Today’s private schools are more affordable than ever.
+Today's private schools are more affordable than ever.
 Some Kingston private schools offer tuition rates as low as $5,000 or less.
 In addition, there is other aid available.
 Scholarships and bursaries are available to worthy students.
 You can search our list of financial aid for private schools to find Kingston schools offering various kinds of help.
-Ontario gives tax breaks for parents who send children to faith based schools or for students with special needs.
+Ontario gives tax breaks for parents who send children to preschools, faith-based schools, special needs schools.
+(To learn more, read our guide to preschool costs and special needs school costs.)

 If you would like to meet a representative from a private school in Kingston, attend one of our yearly private school expos.